Need to surrender your pet?

-Although we are a limited intake shelter due to our shelter size, we do offer a service that allows owners to surrender their adoptable dogs and cats with no fee.
+Although we are a limited-intake shelter due to our shelter size, we do offer a service that allows owners to surrender their adoptable dogs and cats with no fee.
 If you find that you can no longer care for your companion, please fill out the appropriate surrender form below.
-If we have room in our shelter to take your animal, this is the first step.
-Questions?
-Call 260-744-0454, ext 200 or email email@example.com.
+If we have room in our shelter to take your animal, this is the first and most important step.
+Please take into consideration that there may be a waiting period.
+For questions and to obtain further details, please call 260-744-0454, ext 200 or email email@example.com.

 Click below to download a surrender form to print out and return to us.